North Pacific Gyre | Honolulu – Victoria

 Join us as we cross the North Pacific and sail through the heart of what everyone has been talking about, the North Pacific Gyre!

 If you’re looking to test your mettle on an ocean crossing that’s a bit more rugged than the milk run out to Hawaii, this is the voyage for you.
 We’ll encounter a little bit of everything – warm, fast, close reaching in the tradewinds out of Hawaii and the chance for some spectacular mid-ocean swimming under the Pacific High mid-trip.
-It will depend on the weather, but we’ll likely end up reaching somewhere between 35 and 40 N latitude.
-After crossing the Pacific High, we’ll then put the wind on our beam and head South-East, cruising in towards Ensenada in style.
+After a blast north, we’ll turn east through the heart of the gyre, before emerging on the backside into northern hemisphere frontal weather for the final push into Victoria.

 If you’re more interested in seeing the problem of plastic pollution for yourself, we’ll be go right through the heart of the garbage patch.
 We’ll conduct educational manta trawls for micro-plastic pollution, as well as document and observe larger debris.
 If the weather permits, you’ll be able to take home your own sample of mid-ocean plastics from our trawl efforts.

 This trip is an RYA Yachtmaster Ocean and IYT MOY Unlimited qualifying voyage – contact us to discuss.